 During the Great Patriotic War the movement to restore the Buddhist church officially appeared in 1946, the Ivolginsky Datsan as a residence of the movement authorities was built.
 The Buryat Buddhism had been seriously restored from the second half of the eighties.
 New temples were built , old temples were restored, staff training schools were opened.
 Buddhism became one of the factors of national consolidation of the regeneration of Buryatia.
 In 1995 there were already 16 datsans of the Buryat Buddhist Church.

-Republic of Buryatia For more details in English, please, add comments and we'll try to answer as soon as possible.
+Map of Buryat Republic For more details in English, please, add comments and we'll try to answer as soon as possible.

 For any further questions contact by travelsiberia@gmail.com